 - B.E. in Electrical and Electronic Engineering

-- Working on a full-time research project at the Distributed Computing Lab (DCL), focusing on the design and development of a P2P distribution system for efficient Large Language Model (LLM) deployment.
+- Worked on a full-time research project at the Distributed Computing Lab (DCL), focusing on the design and development of a distribution system for efficient Large Language Model (LLM) deployment in a distributed inference system, called Anyway Systems.

 - Software Developer (iCeMS) Apr 2023 - Aug 2025